Rvbens/Chatbot-en-Espanol/README.md

 - For training:
   1. Download dataset from here [here (2Gb)](http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/mono/OpenSubtitles.raw.es.gz ) and put it on /data
   2. Generate data with `python pre_processing.py`.
 Arguments:
      - `--lines`: number of lines from the orignial dataset to be processed.
-Default 2_500_00
+Default 500_00
      - `--max_len`: max length of the sentence.
-Default: 20
+Default: 40
      - `--min_count`: min count of a word to be left of the vocabulary.
-Default: 5
+Default: 10
-  3. Run the training notebook ofr training and evaluation of the model
+  3. Run the training notebook for training and evaluating of the model

 For a detailed explanation of the processing see the notebook.